terramate-io/terramate/docs/functions.md

 limitations on HCL and Terraform when building complex expressions from dynamic data.

+Since this function produces an expression, not a final evaluated value, it is only allowed to be used on contexts where partial evaluation is allowed, which currently are:

+* `generate_hcl.content` block
+* `generate_file.content` attribute

-For example, given a global named data defined like this:
+To use `tm_hcl_expression`, lets say we have a global named data defined like this:

 ```
 globals {